 For purposes of this Policy, Protected Status is defined as a UMBC community member’s gender, gender identity or expression, sex (including pregnancy), and/or sexual orientation.

 For purposes of this Policy, Gender is defined as a person’s socially constructed status based on the behavioral, cultural, or psychological traits typically associated with societal attribution of masculinity and femininity, typically related to one’s assigned sex at birth.

 For purposes of this Policy, Gender Identity or Expression is defined as a person’s actual or perceived gender identity, self-image, appearance, behavior, or expression, regardless of whether that identity, self-image, appearance, behavior, or expression is different from that traditionally associated with the person’s gender at birth.

 For purposes of this Policy, Pregnancy is defined as a range of matters concerning the childbearing process, including current pregnancy, past pregnancy, potential or intended pregnancy, and medical conditions related to pregnancy or childbirth.

-For purposes of this Policy, Sex is defined as an individual’s biological status of male or female.
+For purposes of this Policy, Sex is defined as an individual’s biological status of male, female or intersex.